Tillered Docs

 FieldTypeRequiredDescription

-namestringYesUnique human-readable identifier for this peer
+namestringYesUnique identifier for this peer; referenced by services

 Service configuration